Timor-Leste

 Latest developments

-Timor-Leste was one of the co-sponsors for the 2023 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.5
+Timor-Leste was one of the co-sponsors for the 2024 UN General Assembly resolution on the TPNW, which welcomed the Treaty’s entry into force and called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.6 Timor-Leste also promoted adherence to the TPNW as part of the UN Human Rights Council’s Universal Periodic Review in 2024.

 Recommendations